Concrete ship: Europe

 The Purton Hulks, a collection of vessels intentionally beached at Purton during the first half of the twentieth century as a method to prevent coastal erosion, includes eight ferro-concrete barges.

+The remains of a British coaster, Violette, can be seen at Hoo, Kent, England.

 A large collection of abandoned concrete barges are seen at River Thames in Rainham, London.